mateuszwlosek/azure-pulumi-example/README.md

 `|| true` was used in `pulumi stack init` script to ignore errors.
 I did not use `continueOnError` as it display warning even that pipeline should be considered fully successfull.

+Docker build push rolling update:
+Pipeline builds a docker image, pushes it to docker repository, creates image secret and performs rolling update to update current deployment with new image (using secret created in previous step)
+Pipeline is executed on any change in the repository.
+Thanks to that, any changes in spring boot application are deployed instantly when the code on master branch changes.

 ## Guide